changelly/api-changelly/README.md

 }
 ```

+_Note and warning_: getCurrencies returns a list of currently enabled currencies.
+We can disable and enable any currency at any time and the response list will reflect the change.
+Use `getCurrenciesFull` to get list of all available currencies along with description and state.

 #### 3.4 Minimum Exchangeable Amount

 To proceed with an exchange we need it to be larger than the certein amount.
 Use `getMinAmount` with a currency pair (`from`, `to`) to notify users of the minimum amount they need to send.